MOUTAIN/TRAIL NEWS AND NOTES

 Paul Kirsch of Madison, NH took over the position of Mountain/Ultra/Trail Chair for USATF-New England in September 2006, replacing Richard Bolt who relocated to Oregon in the Spring of '06.
 Rich continues to hold a prominent position in US Mountain Running as a member of the USATF-MUT council.

 Paul is an avid trail, mountain and snowshoe runner who got his start in mountain running with his first Mount Washington race in 1998.
-He is President of the White Mountain Milers (Conway, NH), a member of the national USATF MUT Council, and race director of the Cranmore Hill Climb and Loon Mountain Race, which are both part of the USATF-NE Mountain Circuit.
+He is the Team Manager for the US Junior Mountain Running Team (since 2010) and a member of the national USATF MUT Council, and race director of the Cranmore Hill Climb and Loon Mountain Race, which are both part of the USATF-NE Mountain Circuit.
 He has the good fortune to live in the Mount Washington Valley, where he does almost all of his running on trails.

 Paul's goals for Mountain/Ultra/Traul running follow those of his predecessors: